+Annotator's coincidence labeling for Number of videos

 3 videos (all assigned label 0) 169

 3 videos (all assigned label 1) 20

 2 videos (two assigned label 1) 14

 1 videos (one assigned label 1) 47

-Table 7: Number of video coincidences for annotators who worked on batch 1.
+Table 6: Number of video coincidences for annotators who worked on batch 1.

-As it is shown in Table 7 the number of videos annotated as hate speech by only one annotator corresponds to the 18.8% of the total number of videos of the batch.
+As it is shown in Table 6 the number of videos annotated as hate speech by only one annotator corresponds to the 18.8% of the total number of videos of the batch.
 A 5.6% corresponds to the case in were two videos coincide on the label given by two annotators and an 8% corresponds to the cases where the three annotators gave the same label (1) to a certain video.
 After computing the assignation of the final label by majority vote, we obtain 13.6% of the videos belonging to the hate speech class, this percentage increases a little if we consider at least one vote to assign the final label (18.8%).
 We consider this as a good ratio considering the annotation of 250 videos for this reference batch.
-Some examples of labeling coincidences for videos are shown in Table 8.
+Some examples of labeling coincidences for videos are shown in Table 7.

-Video Description Assigned label by jifBsgwNvVQ.02 The video scene shows a woman verbally expressing discontent in a derogatory way to another woman because of her lifestyle ideology. annotator 1 (misogyny) 44DUP1gFp4k.02 The video scene shows two men characterized as stereotypical urban groups with a mocking intention and using derogatory language. annotator 1 (discrimination) annotator 2 (discrimination) nI-czNIcqRE.03 The video scene shows a man physically attacking another man and verbally expressing derogatory adjectives related to his social status. all annotators (discrimination, violence, discrimination)
+Video Description Assigned label by jifBsgwNvVQ.02 The video scene shows a woman verbally expressing discontent in a despective way to another woman because of her lifestyle ideology. annotator 1 (misogyny) The video scene shows a man verbally and non-verbally expressing discontent to people who are also characterized with a mocking intention of annotator 1 (discrimination) annotator 3 Iw5Nxz3Yv1Q.0/ stereotypical identities. (discrimination) The video scene shows a man physically attacking another man and verbally expressing despective adjectives all annotators (discrimination, nI-czNIcqRE.03 related to the another man social status. violence)

-Table 8: Examples of videos that coincide on the assignation of hate speech label (1) by the annotators.
-Warning: These examples may be offensive and do not represent the perspectives of the authors.
+Table 7: Examples of videos that coincide on the assignation of hate speech label (1) by the annotators.